 If you’re looking for great bargains to get the most out of your trip to Paris, you could do worse than to buy yourself a Paris Pass.
-This tourism pass offers you the chance to visit numerous cultural sites in Paris at a discounted price, as well as skipping the queues with fast track entry – a great feature if you’re visiting in high season.
+This tourism pass offers you the chance to visit numerous attractions in Paris at a discounted price, as well as skipping the queues with fast track entry – a great feature if you’re visiting in high season.
 Why stress when the pass can do it all for you?

 Read our comprehensive review to find out what’s included and if the Paris Pass is a good deal for you.